MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Introductory MATLAB Projects

 Completed various projects to learn MATLAB, most significantly a project about grouping 1,000 3-dimensional data points into density boxes and plotting a surface along their centers.
 Helped my classmates understand and complete the project.
-Was asked by the teacher of this class to join him for research the following semester.
+Invited by the teacher of this class to join him for research the following semester.

 ---